stockmind/gpd-pocket-ubuntu-respin/README.md

 ### Option 1: Download the Latest Kernel

-1. Run `./build.sh` in the terminal to get the most recent kernel automatically.
+1. Running `./build.sh` in the terminal will download the most recent kernel automatically.

 ### Option 2: Build Your Own Kernel